godot-rust/gdnative/README.md

 ### Godot 3.2.3-stable

 To access the last released version on crates.io, use the following.
-If you are starting, we recommend using the `master` version at this point, as there have been significant API changes since v0.9.3.
+Note that there have been significant API changes since v0.9.3 -- if you are starting to use godot-rust, we recommend using the `master` version instead.

 ```toml
 [dependencies]